In thriller 'Runner Runner,' Timberlake, Affleck explore gambling's underside

 Despite their insistence that "Runner Runner" is not strictly a movie about gambling Levien and Koppelman appear to be earning reputations as Hollywood's go-to writers on the subject with credits including the Matt Damon drama "Rounders," TV poker series "Tilt" and 2007's casino heist movie "Ocean's 13."

-Koppelman said the world of gambling intrigued both him and Levien for its "hypocrisy" and how gamblers justify their behaviour.
+Koppelman said the world of gambling intrigued both him and Levien for its "hypocrisy" and how gamblers justify their behavior.

 "These people take giant risks with wild swings of fortune.
 It's a rich world to dive into," he said.